Solomon Thomas: San Francisco 49ers

 Thomas was drafted third overall by the San Francisco 49ers in the 2017 NFL Draft.
 He became the third consecutive defensive end drafted in the first round by the 49ers, joining Arik Armstead (2015) and DeForest Buckner (2016).
 The man who drafted Thomas—newly appointed 49ers general manager John Lynch—coincidentally studied alongside Thomas as a mature student while working as a broadcaster for FOX Sports, and counselled Thomas to leave Stanford without knowing he would be in a position to draft him as a member of the 49ers front office the following season.

 On July 28, 2017, the 49ers signed Thomas to a fully guaranteed four-year, $28.14 million contract that included a signing bonus of $18.61 million.
 He played in 14 games as a rookie with 12 starts, recording 41 tackles and three sacks.

 On May 1, 2020, the 49ers declined the fifth-year option on Thomas' contract, making him a free agent in 2021.
 During the 49ers' Week 2 matchup against the New York Jets, Thomas suffered a torn ACL and was ruled out for the rest of the season.

 Las Vegas Raiders

 Thomas signed a one-year contract with the Las Vegas Raiders on March 19, 2021.
 He played in all 17 games, recording 34 tackles, 3.5 sacks, and two forced fumbles.

 New York Jets

 On March 30, 2022, Thomas signed with the Jets.
 He was named a backup defensive tackle behind Quinnen Williams, Sheldon Rankins, and Nathan Shepherd.
 He played in all 17 games, recording 26 tackles, while playing 33% of snaps.

 Thomas re-signed with the Jets on March 18, 2023.
 He played in 17 games with three starts, recording a career-high five sacks.

 Thomas re-signed with the Jets again on March 21, 2024.
 He finished the 2024 season with 3.5 sacks, 26 tackles, two passes defended, one forced fumble, and one fumble recovery.

 Dallas Cowboys

 On March 12, 2025, Thomas signed a two-year, $8 million contract with the Dallas Cowboys.
+He reunited with defensive line coach Aaron Whitecotton.
+He appeared in all 16 games, with two starts.
+He registered 33 tackles (3 for loss), 12 quarterback pressures and one pass defensed.
+He was the Cowboys' Walter Payton Man of the Year club winner for his strong impact off the field in the community.

+Tennessee Titans

+On March 11, 2026, Thomas was traded to the Tennessee Titans in exchange for a 2026 seventh-round draft pick.
+He reunited with head coach Robert Saleh.